Damrk/Checkers/README.md

 # Checkers
- PyGame Checkers with Minimax AI
+A simple Checkers project, implemementing a minimax opponent.